diegocasmo/ml_blink_api/documentation/server-config.md

 # Server Configuration

-This guide explains how to configure a Ubuntu 16.04.5 server to serve the `ml_blink_api` Flask application.
+This guide explains how to configure an Ubuntu 16.04.5 server to serve the `ml_blink_api` Flask application.
 It assumes Ubuntu 16.04.5 is already installed, SSH is available on it, and the machine has been assigned a Floating IP address.
-If you get stuck, These are some helpful resources:
+If you get stuck, these are some helpful resources:
   - [How To Deploy a Flask Application on an Ubuntu VPS](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps)

 ### Install Apache